linode/Marketplace-Apps/victoriametrics-single/victoriametrics_documentation.md

 ### Config

-VictoriaMetrics configuration is located at `/etc/victoriametrics/single/scrape.yml` on the droplet.
+VictoriaMetrics configuration is located at `/etc/victoriametrics/single/scrape.yml` at the server.
 This One Click app uses 8428, 2003, 4242 and 8089 ports to accept metrics from different protocols.
 It's recommended to disable ports for protocols which are not needed.
 [Ubuntu firewall](https://help.ubuntu.com/community/UFW) can be used to easily disable access for specific ports.

 ### Scraping metrics